 A final pay will include:

-- The Annual Leave Due as at the employee's last anniversary date, paid at the higher of the employee's Average Pay Rate or Ordinary Rate
+- Any Annual Leave Due as at the employee's last anniversary date, paid at the higher of the employee's Average Pay Rate or Ordinary Rate.

-- Less Annual Leave Taken since the employee's anniversary date, paid back at the same rate that it was originally paid at
+- Less any Annual Leave Taken since the employee's anniversary date, paid back at the same rate that it was originally paid at.

-- Any Alternate Leave owed to the employee
+- Any Alternative Leave owed to the employee.

 Public Holidays After Employment